dovecot/documentation/docs/core/config/ssl.md

     intentional.
 If such connection wasn't treated `secured`, it would prevent using `ssl=required` to enforce end clients to use TLS.

+* Connections from a client to HAProxy running on localhost are always `secured`.

+  * This is true even if HAProxy isn't running on the same server as Dovecot, and the connection between HAProxy and Dovecot isn't secured.

+    The reasoning here is similar to above on why connections marked as TLS by HAProxy are treated as secured.

+  * It doesn't matter whether a connection from HAProxy to Dovecot is on localhost.

 * Non-haproxy connections from localhost are always `secured`.

-* Localhost connections from HAProxy server to HAProxy are always `secured`.

 * Other connections from [[setting,login_trusted_networks]] are `secured`, but only if `ssl` setting is not `required`.